buildpacks/rfcs/text/0000-release-process.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Who makes up the Change Control Board, and how are meetings scheduled?
-- Will the release branch be maintained after the changes have been merged back in to master?
-Could, or should, this branch be used to create future patches?
+- Could, or should, the release branch be used to create future patches once it's merged to master?
-- Is the proposed release cadence too ambitious given historic feature delivery speed?
-Is spending roughly 25% of the time in a release window too much?
-- How is the person, or group, responsible for actually building and publishing a release determined?
+    - The release branch _could_ be used to enable patches but not necessary since a new branch for patching can always be created from the tagged commit.